Code Compliant Above Ground and Ground Contact Treated Wood

 - AWPA (UCS) Use Category – Include BOTH Name and UCS Abbreviation Code

-- Preservative Name Optional: Ecolife, Alkaline Copper Quaternary or Copper Azole Type C
+- Preservative Name Optional: Ecolife, Copper Azole Type C, Copper Azole Type B

 - Preservative retention – the amount of preservative retained in the wood